nfagerlund/terraform/website/docs/cli/run/index.html.md

 The `terraform destroy` command destroys all of the resources being managed by the current working directory and workspace, using state data to determine which real world objects correspond to managed resources.
+Like `terraform apply`, it asks for confirmation before proceeding.

 A destroy behaves exactly like deleting every resource from the configuration and then running an apply, except that it doesn't require editing the